C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 This addon will prevent players bypassing current / existing bans using Steam's built in family sharing feature.

+This will also "if enabled." add banning users by IP address to the default ULX !ban "ulx ban" and !banid "ulx banid" command.

 # Features :

 Banning those who try to bypass current / existing bans.
 (Default : TRUE)